-Always include a daytime telephone number and your mailing address in case the newspaper wants to verify you as the author.
-If you submit a letter by regular mail or fax, don't forget to sign it.
+Always include a daytime telephone number, your email address, and your mailing address in case the newspaper wants to verify you as the author.
+If you submit a letter by regular mail, don't forget to sign it.
 Many newspapers won't publish a letter without a signature.